balihoo/balihoo-node-fulfillment-worker/README.md

 Need to do some work asynchronously?
 Simply return a promise (we use bluebird, but any A+ promise will do).

 ## Configuration
-Configuration is supplied as an object which can contain the following:
+Configuration is supplied as an object which must contain the following:
   * region (required): The AWS region.
 Balihoo will provide this value.
   * domain (required): The Simple WorkFlow domain.
 Balihoo will provide this value.
   * name (required): A string containing the name of your worker
   * version (required): A string containing the version of your worker

+Additionally, some optional parameters which control the default timeouts for this worker can be specified.
+Note that these values will only be used if the task creator does not specify values.
+  * defaultTaskHeartbeatTimeout (optional): The default maximum time before the worker must report progress
+  * defaultTaskScheduleToCloseTimeout (optional): The default maximum duration for a task
+  * defaultTaskScheduleToStartTimeout (optional): The default maximum duration that a task can wait before being assigned to a worker
+  * defaultTaskStartToCloseTimeout (optional): The default maximum duration that the worker can take to process a task